swh2015/squeak-smalltalk/README.md

 # squeak-smalltalk
-# A Nuclear War Appocalyse Game Written in Smalltalk.
+# A Nuclear Appocalyse Game Written in Smalltalk.
 # Do you have what it takes to survive a nuclear apocalypse?